somusk/Marmeto-assessment/README.md

 # Marmeto-assessment
 # Project Name: Product Lists
 # Description:
-This project is a responsive web application designed for showcasing products.
-It features a dynamic tab navigation system, allowing users to easily switch between different categories.
-The product display is organized in a grid layout for optimal user experience.
+This project involves showcasing products through a responsive web application.
+The site features a dynamic tab navigation system that makes it easy for users to switch between categories.

 # Technologies Used:
 1.HTML: The structure of the web pages.